EOMMINHO/tower-server/README.md

 This is an REST API server, and if you configured devices correctly, the server will now work!

-To request API, you would need to install [postman](https://www.postman.com/) on your client side computer.
+To request via API call, you would need to install [postman](https://www.postman.com/) on your client side computer.
 The following is the general concept of request.

 1. POST the temperature, stepper speed, and fiber diameter.
 The minimum and maximum of them exist.
 2. GET current status.